 There are 13 networks that manage schools in various different geographic regions of the city.
 All networks are K-12, managing both elementary schools and high schools.
-Some schools fall under the Independent Schools Program (ISP) or the Academy for Urban School Leadership (AUSL) and do not belong to any of the 13 geographic networks.
+In addition, the Independent Schools (ISP) and the Academy for Urban School Leadership (AUSL).
+Schools managed by AUSL or those within ISP do not belong to any of the 13 geographic networks.